mahdi-shojaee/amdextract/README.md

 c) {
 ```

-NOTE: Do not include the comma in the `seperator` string.
+NOTE: Do not include the comma in the `separator` string.

 ### returns